aiven/aiven-docs/docs/products/mysql/howto/connect-from-cli.md

 title: Connect to Aiven for MySQL® from the command line
 ---

-Here, you can find how to connect to your MySQL via the command line with a choice of tools:
+Connect to your MySQL via the command line with the following tools:

 -   [mysqlsh shell](/docs/products/mysql/howto/connect-from-cli#connect-mysqlsh)
 -   [mysql client](/docs/products/mysql/howto/connect-from-cli#connect-mysql)